By Katie Penn

 9) A detailed message appears explaining what will happen when you arrive in the park shows.

 10) You can then choose to ‘View My Plans’ or ‘Make Another Park Pass’.
-If you choose to make more passes, you need to repeat steps 3-8 for each pass which makes it a little long winded.
-If you have finished and choose ‘view my plans’ you will be able to see all your reservations in MDE as you used to be able to see fastpasses.
+If you choose to make more passes, you need to repeat steps 3-8 for each pass, which makes it a little long-winded.
+If you have finished and choose ‘view my plans’ you will be able to see all your reservations in MDE.

-It is always a good idea to take a screenshot of your reservations so if they system has a glitch, you’ll still know what you booked.
+It is always a good idea to take a screenshot of your reservations so if the system has a glitch, you’ll still know what you booked.

 Attending the Park

+Yes.
 In MDE you can select a pass and this will show you the full details of the pass.
-In this screen there is a ‘Cancel’ X. There is no modify feature, so when cancelling a pass you would need to follow the new booking process to book a different park or date.
+In this screen there is a ‘Cancel’ X. Also, you are now able to modify your park reservations, if you would like, instead of having to cancel them before trying to book a different option.

 And join me on Pinterest here.